Cebu Tourist Spots: 15 Amazingly Beautiful Places to Include in Your Itinerary

 13. Neri’s Ville Selfie Corner

-Located in Barangay Lusaran, Cebu City, Neri’s Ville Selfie Corner has become one of the top places to visit in Cebu because of its Instagrammable spots that are picture-perfect haven for everyone and will take your ultimate feed goals to the next level.
+Located in Barangay Lusaran, Cebu City, Neri’s Ville Selfie Corner has become one of the top places to visit in Cebu because of its Instagrammable spots that are a picture-perfect haven for everyone and will take your ultimate feed goals to the next level.
 It is dubbed by many as the “Little Bali (Indonesia) because of its lush greenery and Bali-feels spots and “Little New Zealand” because of its mini cottages inspired by the Hobbit House.

 14. The Pyramid